Unicorn-Dev-Community/Program-and-Project/README.md

-# Algorithm repository
+# Programs  and Project Repository

-A repository of algorithms for computational geometry.
+A repository for adding programs and projects of any kind starting from beginners level to expert ones

 ## Contributing to the Repository:
 It would be great for people to help improve the repository, and we welcome it.
-We aim to not only provide a vast range of algorithms, but also very clearly explain them in detailed information.
-We may even ask experienced researchers to do this.
+We aim to provide everyone with wide range of programs and projects.

-The algorithms are written in Python, and the repository is a git repo, hosted at github.com.
+Programs and Projects  can be  written in any  language, and the repository is a git repo, hosted at github.com.
 Contributions to the repository should be made using github's pull request mechanism.

 ## License:MIT license